vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Returning to the iconography of the tablet, we observe that in between the two footprints an enigmatic symbol is engraved.
 It consists of a vertical axis to which horizontal strokes, slightly turning upwards, are attached on both sides, rounded off in the apex.
 In earlier publications I have suggested that this may represent a (cosmic) tree.
 Although the tree would fit perfectly in the symbolism described above, this view should now be given up in favour of an interpretation that sees in the object a cakra in upright position, thus com pleting the Vais.ṇava iconography of conch, club and wheel.
 Vis.ṇu’s footprint, referring to his three strides to separate heaven and earth along the cosmic pil lar (skambha) fits his ‘connection with the mountains’, as observed by Kuiper.
 The symbolism of the footprint tablet would thus be complete, if we could as sume that the tablet found at the foot of the hill reflects, in miniature format, a shrine that once crowned the hill.

-This hypothesis helps us to understand the significance of the squares within which the footprints are enclosed: they may mirror the ground plan of the open air shrine that once crowned Rāma’s Hill, the rāmagirisvāminah. pādam¯ulam sanctuary, in which Prabhāvatī Guptā worshipped and from where she issued her charters: a square enclosure giving access to a square platform on which an altar containing the footprints of the Lord was installed, squared in by a low railing or wall.
+This hypothesis helps us to understand the significance of the squares within which the footprints are enclosed: they may mirror the ground plan of the open air shrine that once crowned Rāma’s Hill, the rāmagirisvāminah. pādamūlam sanctuary, in which Prabhāvatī Guptā worshipped and from where she issued her charters: a square enclosure giving access to a square platform on which an altar containing the footprints of the Lord was installed, squared in by a low railing or wall.
 26 The tradition that connected the hill with a visit of Rāma naturally saw in it the footprints of Raghupati.

 The above reasoning rests on the assumption that smaller replicas were made of the images which were enshrined in the temples on top of Rāma’s Hill in the 5th century.
 Replicas that may have served personal devotional purposes.
 They may have been for sale in the local bazars, as they generally still are today, and they may have been purchased by the pilgrim to put in his satchel for carrying home as a sacred memento.
 For this assumption we possess further evidence.